cmssoft/advanced-all-in-one-forms/readme.txt

 You can create wide range of forms like Email form, contact form, product inquiry forms, registration, estimations forms, Donation.
 The plugin also allows you to customize the fields in your form.

 = Can I send email by using Advanced all in one forms? = Yes, the plugin supports multiplier receiver in backhand.
-All you need to do is login into SMTP and further send the emails at any time to anyone.

 = What type of support will I get from your end? =
 The professionals will be available to provide you full support only at Indian Standard time (IST).